DanielTakeshi/ros-simple-examples/camera/README.md

 - The `rospy.sleep(x)` code will hang if the Gazebo simulator is not running.
-In some cases you need to click the 'start' button (lower left corner) in the simulator before the robot's cameras actually see anything.
+In some cases you need to click the 'start' button (lower left corner) in the simulator before the robot's cameras see anything.
 It seems like the simulator is paused by default for the HSR, but runs automatically for the Fetch.

-- It is helpful to adjust the gazebo simulator so that the robot is actually seeing something interesting.
+- It is helpful to adjust the gazebo simulator so that the robot is seeing something interesting.
 You can move the robot to a more interesting starting pose.

 - Unfortunately, the Fetch doesn't seem to use some of its topics.
 [I filed an issue about this here][1].